Odo of Bayeux: Norman Conquest and after

-Trial, imprisonment and rebellion
+Trial, imprisonment, and rebellion

-In 1076, at the Trial of Penenden Heath, Odo was tried in front of a large and senior assembly over the course of three days at Penenden Heath in Kent for defrauding the Crown and the Diocese of Canterbury.
+In 1076, at the trial of Penenden Heath, Odo was tried in front of a large and senior assembly over the course of three days at Penenden Heath in Kent for defrauding the Crown and the Diocese of Canterbury.
 At the conclusion of the trial he was forced to return a number of properties and his assets were re-apportioned.

 In 1082, Odo was suddenly disgraced and imprisoned for having planned a military expedition to Italy.
 His motives are not certain.
 Chroniclers writing a generation later said Odo desired to make himself pope during the Investiture Controversy while Pope Gregory VII was in severe difficulty in his conflict with Henry IV, Holy Roman Emperor, and the position of pope was in contention; but the contemporary evidence is ambiguous.
 Whatever the reason, Odo spent the next five years in prison and his English estates were taken back by the king, as was his office as Earl of Kent.
 Odo was not deposed as Bishop of Bayeux.

 On his deathbed in 1087, King William I was reluctantly persuaded by his half-brother, Robert, Count of Mortain, to release Odo.
 After the king's death, Odo returned to England.
 William's eldest son, Robert Curthose, had been made duke of Normandy, while Robert's brother William Rufus had received the throne of England.
 The bishop supported Robert Curthose's claim to England.
 The Rebellion of 1088 failed and William Rufus permitted Odo to leave the kingdom.
 Afterwards, Odo remained in the service of Robert in Normandy.

-Odo joined the First Crusade and started in the duke's company for Palestine, but died on the way at Palermo in January or February 1097.
+Odo joined the First Crusade as part of his nephew Robert's army that was bound for Jerusalem, but died on the way whilst visiting Palermo in January or February 1097.
 He was buried in Palermo Cathedral.

 Commentary on Odo

 William Stearns Davis writes in Life on a Medieval Barony (1923):

-Bishop Odo of Bayeux fought at Hastings (1066) before any such authorized champions of the church existed. ...That bishops shall restrain from warfare is really a pious wish not easily in this sinful world to be granted.
+Bishop Odo of Bayeux fought at Hastings (1066) before any such authorized champions of the church existed. … That bishops shall restrain from warfare is really a pious wish not easily in this sinful world to be granted.

-Portrayals on screen

-On screen, Odo has been portrayed by John Nettleton in the two-part BBC TV play Conquest (1966), part of the series Theatre 625, and by Denis Lill in the TV drama Blood Royal: William the Conqueror (1990).